kcklee/FoodGuideApp/README.md

 - As a user, I want to be able to mark a place as already tried
 - As a user, I want to be able to see the number of food locations in my food guide

-- As a user, I want to have the option to save the entire state of my food guide to file
+- As a user, I want to have the option to save the entire state of my food guide application to file
 - As a user, I want to have the option to reload from that state from file and resume exactly where I left off

 **User stories for my food guide application that I will attempt in the future if I have time (not yet implemented):**